DataSolutions360/Election-Analysis/README.md

 ## Candidate Results: ##

   Resulted of the audit are broken out by candidate, percentage of total vote, and allocated vote of aggregate

+    ### Diana Degette received 73.8% of the vote, which accounted for 272,892 votes.
+She was the clear winner

 ![image](https://user-images.githubusercontent.com/8845050/166118874-f21f5745-7e36-4d93-a219-ae85d3fb3eb3.png)